IBM-Bluemix-Docs/sql-query/event_streams_landing.md

 With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
 The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
 For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
+The limit can be raised upon request via support ticket.
 The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region.

-## Usage
+## Using Kafka
 {:using-event-streams}

 For event consumption, {{site.data.keyword.sqlquery_short}} reads data from a Kafka topic with a simple SQL statement, such as the following example: